Colombia: The Central & Western Andes: Jul 13—28, 2017

 VENT leader Steve Hilty is featured in an article about birding in Colombia which appeared in the June 25, 2009 edition of the Wall Street Journal, and also in an article in the Spring 2011 issue of Living Bird, the quarterly magazine of the Cornell Lab of Ornithology.

 Complements our Bogotá, Eastern Andes, and Magdalena Valley tour.
 Focuses on endemics of Central and Western Colombian Andes and species of cooler middle-elevations.
 Rare Yellow-eared Parrot, Rufous-fronted Parakeet, hummingbirds, antpittas, dozens of colorful tanagers including the endemic Gold-ringed Tanager, Black-and-gold Tanager, and Red-bellied Grackle.
-Beautiful, cool montane forests virtually throughout; no hot and humid lowland sites.
+Beautiful, cool montane forests virtually throughout; no hot and humid lowland sites; good photographic opportunities at numerous sites.

 Black-and-gold Tanager— Photo: Andrew Whittaker